Soviet famine of 1930–1933: Religious repression

-Coiner of the term genocide, Raphael Lemkin considered the repression of the Orthodox Church to be a prong of genocide against Ukrainians when seen in correlation to the Holodomor famine.
+Raphael Lemkin, coiner of the term genocide, considers the repression of the Ukrainian Autocephalous Orthodox Church by Soviet authorities to be a prong of genocide against Ukrainians when seen in correlation to the Holodomor famine.
 Collectivization did not just entail the acquisition of land from farmers but also the closing of churches, burning of icons, and the arrests of priests.
 Associating the church with the tsarist regime, the Soviet state continued to undermine the church through expropriations and repression.
 They cut off state financial support to the church and secularized church schools.
-Peasants began to associate Communists with atheists because the attack on the church was so devastating.
+Peasants began to associate communists with atheists because the attack on the church was so devastating.
 Identification of Soviet power with the antichrist also decreased peasant support for the Soviet regime.
 Rumors about religious persecution spread mostly by word of mouth but also through leaflets and proclamations.
 Priests preached that the Antichrist had come to place "the Devil's mark" on the peasants.

+By early 1930, 75% of the Autocephalist parishes in Ukraine were persecuted by Soviet authorities.
+The GPU instigated a show trial which denounced the Orthodox Church in Ukraine as a "nationalist, political, counter-revolutionary organization" and instigated a staged "self-dissolution."
+However the Church was later allowed to reorganize in December 1930 under Ivan Pavlovsky, a pro-Soviet cosmopolitan leader, yet purges of the Church reignited during the Great Purge.
+The collectivization campaign in Kazakhstan also corresponded to arrests of former members of the Alash movement and repression of religious authorities and practices.

 Export of grain and other food

-After recognition of the famine situation in Ukraine during the drought and poor harvests, the Soviet government in Moscow not only prevented some of the shipments of the export grain abroad, but also ordered the People's Commissariat of External Trade to purchase 57,332.4 tonns (3.5 million pounds) of grain in the Asian countries.
+After recognition of the famine situation in Ukraine during the drought and poor harvests, the Soviet government curtailed some of the shipments of the export grain abroad and ordered the People's Commissariat of External Trade to purchase 57,000 tonnes of grain in the Asian countries.
 Export of grain was also decreased in comparison with previous years.
 In 1930–1931, there had been 5,832,000 metric tons of grains exported.
 In 1931–1932, grain exports declined to 4,786,000 metric tons.
 In 1932–1933, grain exports were just 1,607,000 metric tons, and this further declined to 1,441,000 metric tons in 1933–1934.